system76/docs/content/pop-recovery.md

 To boot into recovery mode, bring up the <u>systemd-boot</u> menu by holding down <kbd>SPACE</kbd> while the system is booting, or by holding/tapping any function keys **NOT** used to [Access the BIOS/Boot Menu](/articles/boot-menu) (On non-System76 hardware, try the keys <kbd>F1</kbd> through <kbd>F12</kbd>).

- **NOTE:** These instructions assume Pop!\_OS is the only OS running on your system.
+ >**Note:** These instructions assume Pop!\_OS is the only OS running on your system.
 If you are booting more than one operating system you may need to change your boot order first, or manually select the Pop!\_OS Disk from your BIOS/Boot menu.

 Once the menu is shown, choose **Pop!_OS Recovery**.